-Doctors Resort to Nonsensical Arguments to Justify Surgeries on Intersex Children
+Doctors Resort To Nonsensical Reasoning To Justify Surgeries On Intersex Children

 Dr. Baskin began his interview by using trans affirming language to make his case, stating that, “these are children, and they shouldn’t be defined by their genitalia.”
 Later, when asked if he thinks there are situations where it’s appropriate for a parent to opt for surgery in order to choose a binary gender for their child, Dr. Baskin replied, “Parents don’t choose a gender for their children, we all choose our own gender.”

-Sounds great--someone who believes that genitals shouldn’t define us wouldn’t recommend altering genital variance right?
-Surely they’d support a ban on IGM and what advocates recommend: assigning intersex babies a sex (we recommend assigning whichever seems more dominant, male or female, until equal rights and protections are available for intersex people), leaving them as is, and letting them decide their own gender later on--yes?
+Sounds great―someone who believes that genitals shouldn’t define us wouldn’t recommend altering genital variance right?
+Surely they’d support a ban on IGM and what advocates recommend: assigning intersex babies a sex (we recommend assigning whichever seems more dominant, male or female, until equal rights and protections are available for intersex people), leaving them as is, and letting them decide their own gender later on―yes?
 Unfortunately, no. When pressed on the issue, Dr. Baskin admitted that he doesn’t support a ban, and elaborated by giving an example of a surgery he would recommend in order to produce genitals that can participate in heterosexual sex.
 So it appears his LGBTI-inclusive sounding rhetoric was just a ruse.

 He continued, saying, “So these aren’t what I would [call] gender re-affirming surgeries, these are surgeries to restore normal anatomy.”
 Huh?
 Last I checked “restore” meant to bring back or re-establish; to return someone or something to a former condition, place, or position (from the Oxford Dictionary).
 Obviously people born with atypical sex anatomy cannot be returned to a condition of “normal anatomy” which we never had, and I find it highly unlikely that the doctor is unfamiliar with the definition of the word “restore.”
-Why, then, would he use arguments that literally makes no sense in order to justify these surgeries?
+Why, then, would he use arguments that literally make no sense in order to justify these surgeries?

 The reason, I believe, is that it’s not as easy as it used to be for doctors to discuss the real motives behind Intersex Genital Mutilation.
 In today’s ever evolving, social justice minded society, being perceived as an educated, intelligent person while spouting homophobic, transphobic or otherwise discriminatory viewpoints is harder than it used to be.
-As a result, doctors are trying to find ways to discuss IGM that don’t reveal the discriminatory motives behind it.
+As a result, doctors are trying to find ways to discuss IGM that don’t reveal the discriminatory motives behind it: namely, that they are so interphobic they’d rather have us disappear than simply accept us.

-However, Dr. Baskin’s willingness to claim that babies can be magically returned to a condition they never embodied, rather than simply admitting that being born intersex is natural, is itself a powerful example of the severe prejudice some doctors hold against intersex traits and people.
+Dr. Baskin’s willingness to claim that babies can be magically returned to a condition they never embodied, rather than simply admitting that being born intersex is natural, is a powerful example of the severe prejudice some doctors hold against intersex traits and people.
 We are not formless entities waiting to be restored to male or female normalcy.
 We are something else, and we call it intersex, not “disorders of sex development,” as Dr. Baskin described us.
 The vast majority of us reject that term because it’s stigmatizing.
 It seeks to relegate us to a disease and erase us as a people, because you can’t form a community of “disorders of sex development.”

 And make no mistake about it: homophobia lies at the heart of the practice of IGM, because the decimation of healthy intersex anatomy in order to create “normal” anatomy is based on attempts to produce bodies which can engage in heterosexual sex.
 Mind you, neither I nor any of the advocates I know oppose intersex people altering our bodies if we see fit.
 But the key words here are, “if we see fit.”

 Given that the incidence of people wanting to change their sex traits is well understood, and that the option is available, why wouldn’t doctors simply recommend deferring these surgeries?
-Many people are born with traits that aren’t “normal,” meaning they’re uncommon---things like red hair and green eyes—but we don’t eliminate them.
+Many people are born with traits that aren’t “normal,” meaning they’re uncommon―-things like red hair and green eyes—but we don’t eliminate them.
 Clearly doctors who recommend IGM have such negative opinions about intersex traits that they’re willing to prioritize these viewpoints over our basic right to self-determination.

 Dr. Baskin went on to say that, “We need more studies on when these surgeries should be performed, and how these surgeries should be performed…” Doesn’t the fact that hundreds of intersex adults have stepped forward to report that IGM harmed them, and that they took an oath to “do not harm,” mean anything to the physicians who recommend the practice?
 Apparently not, because they seem to have no issue ignoring the experiences of these intersex adults—who run the gamut from doctors and supermodels to lawyers, parents and professors—in favor of their own opinions.